Navigating Healthcare: A Guide to Modern Medicine and Wellness

 Is Back Pain a Normal Sign of Aging?

 We’ve all seen the pictures of the hunched-over elderly person who has to walk with a cane.
 It’s one of the first things that come to mind when we think of older folks’ ailments… back problems.
 But is back pain a normal sign of aging?
 Does it really have to be this way?
 Must we suffer with back problems, medical conditions of the spine, and back pain, just because we’re headed toward our senior years?
 The answer is an unequivocal ‘Absolutely not!
 Back pain is not an inevitable, unavoidable part of getting older.
-In fact, many people throughout the country find that ‘aging gracefully’ includes aging without having to suffer with back pain.
-Here are some tips from joint specialists in South Orange about aging and back pain, and how to avoid it heading into middle age and beyond.
+In fact, many people throughout the country find that ‘aging gracefully’ includes aging without having to suffer with it.

 Seasonal Back Pain